 North Carolina Seniors Are More Likely to Cause Car Accidents if They Have Sustained a Fall

 There are many complications that come with age.
 Unfortunately, some have a cumulative effect, and make a person more likely to fall victim to other age-related hazards.
-AAA reports that, despite having safer driving habits than other age group, senior citizens are more likely to be injured or killed in a traffic accident.
+AAA reports that, despite having safer driving habits than other age groups, senior citizens are more likely to be injured or killed in a traffic accident.
 This is due to age-related vulnerabilities such as weak bones and chronic medical conditions (such as heart disease) which make it difficult to recover from injuries sustained.
 If you or a loved one has suffered a slip and fall accident or been involved in a motor vehicle accident, be sure to seek medical attention as soon as possible.
 Then be sure to investigate ways to protect your legal rights.

 The Correlation Between Slip and Fall Accidents and Car Crashes